 Popular decoration includes icing the top along with models of house, fir trees, sleds and reindeers with Santa Claus but these are less common in Australian region.
 In many Western countries ‘Whisky Dundee’, the traditional Scottish Christmas cakes are very popular for its light and crumbly-moist feature.

 Traditionally, Christmas cookies are spiced biscuits similar to ginger bread cookies.
 However, cookies come in over varieties as well.
 Biscotti, sugar cookies, butter cookies, and shortbread are some popular varieties of Christmas cookies.
 These come in all sizes and shapes from gingerbread houses to Christmas trees, snowflakes, stockings, bells and more.
 These cookies are enjoyed in the lead up to Christmas and go down well with an after-meal coffee.
 They also fit nicely into a Christmas gift hamper!

 Here at Stephen’s Fine Foods, we can help you celebrate your Christmas in style with some the finest traditional Christmas puddings in the land, as well as Christmas cakes and cookies.
 Stephen’s Fine Foods is an excellent provider of delicious traditional Christmas puddings including Gluten free Christmas puddings, and also listed among the well-reputed fine food suppliers.
-We also invite you to check our gourmet food hampers if you have any special occasion in your mind.
+We also invite you to check our gourmet food hampers and gift baskets if you have any special occasion in your mind.

 © 2017 Stephen’s Fine Foods.
 All Rights Reserved.